robblovell/TheOath/docs/README.md

 Notifications are used for all lanes.

 #### Bumping Versions:

-TODO::Bumping versions currently doesn't work
-To bump version, edit the files:
+To bump version manually, edit the files:
 * pubspec.yml and change the version: line.
 1.0.3 is the semantic version and the +x is the build number.
-* For Android: edit android/local.properties and modify flutter.versionCode to increase the build number. flutter.versionName is the semantic version.
+* For Android: edit /android/local.properties and modify flutter.versionCode to increase the build number. flutter.versionName is the semantic version.
 * For iOS: edit the /ios/Flutter/Generated.xcconfig file and modify the FLUTTER_BUILD_NUMBER.
 The FLUTTER_BUILD_NAME is the semantic version

 Make sure all version numbers all match.
 Generally, increment only the version code/build number for each build.
 Increment semantic versions only on releases to stores starting with that release's ad-hoc distribution and testing cycle.

+To auto bump these files, there is a script in /bin/bump.sh that increments the pubspec.yaml file's version +[version code] But, this script does not update android's local.properties and ios's generated.xcconfig files.

+TBD: after incrementing the pubspec file, increment both android and ios version code numbers.

+* android *

+To bump the android build, the pubspec.yaml file's version line must have the +[version code] number incremented.
+The build's use of this number is through the flutter cache file called `/android/local.properties`

+fastlane android bump

+* ios *

+To bump the ios build, the pubspec.yaml file's version line must have the +[version code] number incremented.
+The build's use of this number is through the flutter cache file called `/ios/Flutter/Generated.xcconfig`

+TBD:

 #### Testing:

 TBD

-#### Packaging:
+#### Building and Packaging:

+The output location of building and packaging is a directory one up from /ios and /android in the /build directory of the project:

+* /build/app/outputs/apk/[debug | release]/app-[debug | release].apk
+* /ios/Runner.ipa

 **Android**: